 Modern high-end power distribution units (PDUs) support the measurement of current and voltage at the infeed and outlet level and sit on the network.
 These PDUs can serve as a data collection point that provides another aspect of the necessary information for determining whether or not a server is truly comatose.
 By gathering server power consumption data from the PDU into a database or DCIM tool, simple analytics can show whether or not a server is in a low power or constant current consumption state over time.
 By integrating this information back into the orchestration layer and running some reports, the data center operator can then easily determine if the server is truly comatose or if it is just underutilized due to lack of workload.
 This would indicate whether or not turning off the server could be done without undue business interruption.

 In a virtualized/containerized data center environment replete with converged systems (server, storage, and networking in a single device), the most efficient system is either on and fully loaded, or completely off.
 A remotely managed PDU (one having outlet level switching) can ensure that a server is fully off and drawing zero power until the server is needed.
 When combined with solid state storage (SSD) rather than rotating media, a converged server system can reliably be turned on and off as needed and still be responsive to the needs of the orchestration layer for compute on demand.

 - "Server" is a converged system of motherboard, memory, solid-state storage, networking, and power supply

-- Cost of electricity for the data center is $0.05/kWHr
+- The cost of electricity for the data center is $0.05/kWhr

 Turning the idle server completely off (drawing zero watts) can save as much as [0.1KW*8760 hours*$0.05/KW], or $44 per year per server.
 As the cost of electric power rises, the savings per server increase commensurately.
 Multiply that by the potential of thousands of servers in a hyperscale data center and the savings can add up quickly indeed.
 And that’s why we should all care.